 How to start with data-driven consulting?

 Every consulting company can start with data-driven consulting by building the understanding, creating a data-driven culture, and using the right tools and platforms.
+This is done on various levels.

 Problems of Data-Driven Consulting